kopaka1822/EntityCS/README.md

 m.start();
 ```

-For convenience you may do something like this:
+For convenience you may want to use this:

 ```c++
 #define SYSTEM Transform, Movement, Shape